3 days / 2 nights

 Burbayar Nature Reserve is located on the Continental divide at an average elevation of 375 meters above sea level (1,230 feet asl) where the convergence of species is very high and dynamic.
 Burbayar is located within the Choco-Darien biogeographic region.
 In addition to being home to Pacific, Caribbean slope and foothill bird species it also hosts many of the Eastern Panama specialties.
 And since it is located at the narrowest point of the isthmus of Panama the affluence of migratory species is spectacular.

-Best available rate based on 4 or more participants:
+Best available rate for 2 or more participants: